 Have The Best Braai: We Show You How To Perfect The 8 Dishes You Always Mess Up On Braai Day

 The Aztecs had the life.
-These guys could hang out on their temple patios honing their summer cooking skills all year round (when they weren’t sacrificing one of their guests).
+These guys could hang out on their temple patios honing their summer cooking skills making the best braai all year round (when they weren’t sacrificing one of their guests).
 We aren’t so lucky.
 Most modern men are too busy (or too lazy) to get much practice wielding the old braai tongs.
 The result: we waste valuable pool time toiling over food that ends up requiring its own sort of human sacrifice to choke down.

 But that’s ancient history.
 Turning our pens into pickaxes, we did some excavating and unearthed something that’ll help you out: the long-lost ‘Secrets of Summer Cooking’.